progit-de/progit/de/01-introduction/01-chapter1.markdown

 <!--When you have all the necessary dependencies, you can go ahead and grab the latest snapshot from the Git web site:-->

-Nachdem Du die genannten Bibliotheken installiert hast, besorg Dir die aktuelle Version des Git-Quellcodes von der Git-Webseite:
+Nachdem Du die genannten Bibliotheken installiert hast, besorg Dir die aktuelle Version des Git-Quellcodes von der Git-Website:

 	http://git-scm.com/download